LulaKebaber/CarPricesPrediction/README.md

 This repository contains a Machine Learning project focused on solving a regression task of a Car Prices Prediction.

+## Dataset
+The dataset was taken from [Kaggle](https://www.kaggle.com/datasets/mohidabdulrehman/ultimate-car-price-prediction-dataset/data)

 ## Features
 - Multiple regression models implemented and evaluated:
   - Linear Regression